zyang91/CPLN550/README.md

 Throughout the course, I introduce a series of labs and lectures to familiarize you with available transportation data and a variety of transportation planning methods.
 Please be sure to download R, R-Studio, and any indicated datasets prior to a lab session.
-Labs will be essential for completing semiweekly homework assignments.